GuoleiSun/MCIS_wsss/README.md

 This repository is largely based on [OAA](https://github.com/PengtaoJiang/OAA) and thanks for their excellent work.
 We follow the same steps as [OAA](https://github.com/PengtaoJiang/OAA) to conduct WSSS.
 Hence, you may find answers to your questions from [OAA](https://github.com/PengtaoJiang/OAA).

-For questions, please contact sunguolei.kaust@gmail.com
+For other questions, please contact sunguolei.kaust@gmail.com